bartosjiri/twitch-lurker-bot/README.md

 ### What to keep in mind

 Even though the script allows you to join a large number of channels, please, consider using it only for channels you would spend your time in nonetheless.
 Running the script presents you an advantage compared to other regular users, so use it only for channels you actively support and watch.
+Always be sure to follow Twitch.tv's [Terms of Service](https://www.twitch.tv/p/legal/terms-of-service/).

 ### How it works

 The script is based on [tmi.js](https://github.com/tmijs/tmi.js), a Node.js package for the Twitch Messaging Interface.
 Once you provide an authorization token to your account and a list of channels, the script joins chat rooms for these channels with your account.
-It does not connect to the actual stream and therefore it does not count towards the viewer count - usage of this script cannot be qualified as viewer botting.
+It does not connect to the actual stream and therefore it does not count towards the viewer count - usage of this script is not viewer botting.

 ## Instructions